 Sep.
 28. Homework assignement on Wages in the Classical Model.

 May 16.
-The importance of established advantage: Why does Qiaotou, China produce 60% of world buttons.
+The importance of established advantage (page 14): Why does Qiaotou, China produce 60% of world buttons.

 May 16.
 Wall Street Journal article on vertical farming and New York Times video about Newark vertical farm.
 The latter grows produce without sun or soil, using only water and LED lights.
 Sixteen acres of food grow on a floor measuring an eighth of an acre.